 Property spruikers target inexperienced prospective investors with promises of easy and quick wealth creation through property investment, often with very little up-front or ongoing cost.
 Unscrupulous operators mislead investors into paying for their advice or investing in property developments that could result in big financial losses.

 Tips to protect yourself

 - Always seek independent financial and legal advice before investing in property.
-For free financial information and tips, visit the Australian Securities & Investments Commission (ASIC) MoneySmart website.
+For free financial information and tips, visit Australian Securities & Investments Commission (ASIC) MoneySmart.

 - If the claims about the returns from the scheme sound too good to be true, they probably are.
 Attending a seminar is unlikely to result in you becoming a millionaire property investor.

 - Check the rental yields and financial gains promised by property spruikers by seeking independent advice.

 - Be sure that you fully understand and have thoroughly considered the proposed investment before committing – otherwise, don’t invest.

 - Having a diverse superannuation portfolio is a good idea – for more information and to obtain independent financial advice, visit MoneySmart.

 Be wary of: